rftheisen/rftheisen.github.io/README.md

 # Learning Goals for the rest of 2020
-    1. Pass CEH by June1st *Scheduled*
+    1. Pass CEH by December 31st *Scheduled*
-    2. Pass OSCP *Paid for and scheduled class start day for June21st*
+    2. Pass OSCP by February 2021 *Scheduled*
     3. Finish Cisco CCNA video series on YouTube by July 1st
     4. Pass CCNP Enterprise Core by December 11th
     5. Obtain my BSIT Degree by the end of Fall semester